 Chemical inputs used by textile processors must comply with the corresponding GOTS criteria.
-Accordingly manufacturers and suppliers of dyestuffs, pigments and auxiliary agents can get their products approved on corresponding positive lists issued by certifiers who have been approved for this specific task.
+Accordingly manufacturers and suppliers of dyestuffs, pigments and auxiliary agents can get their products approved on corresponding 'letters of approval' issued by certifiers who have been approved for this specific task.

 Certification bodies must demonstrate their qualification and expertise in the field of organic textile quality assurance prior to their approval in an accreditation process specifically developed for GOTS.
 Accreditation is conducted by valid accreditation body such as the main partner for this process, International Organic Accreditation Services (IOAS).
 GOTS approved certifiers must adhere to defined requirements related to qualification of staff, advanced training, content of their inspection protocol and other related quality aspects.